Samuuuh/feup-ac/docs/business_understanding.md

 ## Data Mining Goals

-This is classiefied as a prediction problem.
 By using __direct data mining__, this project main goal is to __predict__ the probability of a user paying back the loan if the bank allows the lending.
 As mentioned in the business goals, the model here presented must have at least an AUC of 0.7.
+Now that the business goal is clear, it's time to translate it into a data mining reality.

+- This is classified as a prediction problem.
+- Building a model using available data to predict the likelihood of a person paying back the loan
+- Assigning to each loan a probability of it beign left unpaid

+These data mining goals, if met, can then be used by the business to reduce the company loss.